Franklindot04/travel-sre-ai-platform/docs/architecture.md

 ---

-This document reflects the final architecture of the platform, aligned with the repo structure, GitOps model, observability stack, and AI SRE Agent capabilities.
+This document reflects the final architecture of the platform, aligned with the repo structure, GitOps model, observability stack and AI SRE Agent capabilities.